domxss/codeql-variant-analysis-action/README.md

-# CodeQL variant analysis action
+# CodeQL variant analysis action!

 This action is used internally by GitHub's multi-repository variant analysis.
 It is not intended to be used directly.